Skip to content

 • 1 medium-size peeled and small diced russet potato

-• 1 cup grated Parmesan cheese + more for garnish
+• 1 cup grated Parmigiano Reggiano cheese , plus more for garnish

-• chopped fresh parsley and rosemary for garnish
+• chopped fresh parsley and rosemary for garnish, , optional

 Instructions

-• Add the oil to a 10” cast-iron skillet over medium heat and cook the pancetta, onions, and potatoes until tender and cooked, which takes about 10 minutes.
+• Add the oil to a 10” cast-iron skillet over medium heat and cook the pancetta, onions, and potatoes until tender and cooked, which takes about 8 to 10 minutes, or until the pancetta is crispy and the potatoes are tender.
 Be sure to stir every few minutes and season with salt and pepper.

-• While the pancetta, onions, and potatoes are cooking, add the eggs, cheese, salt, and pepper to a medium-size bowl and whisk until completely combined and smooth.
+• While the pancetta, onions, and potatoes are cooking, add the eggs, cheese, salt, and pepper to a medium-sized bowl and whisk until completely combined and smooth.

-• Once the eggs are slightly runny on top, about 4 to 6 minutes, invert the frittata using a plate and place it back into the skillet runny side down, and finish cooking for 2 to 3 minutes.
+• Once the eggs are slightly runny on top, about 4 to 6 minutes, invert the frittata using a plate, place it back into the skillet runny side down, and finish cooking for 2 to 3 minutes.

 • Serve the frittata in the skillet or on a serving platter or plate, and garnish with additional parmesan cheese, parsley, and rosemary.
 Serve alongside fresh bread.